 The sudden and recent disappearance of Malaysia Airlines Flight MH370 and its 239 people on board, brings into attention thrilling stories about world’s greatest aviation mysteries.

 In 1946, a plane that departed Rio de Janeiro heading for the Cuban capital of Havana, disappeared after take-off.
-The mysterious disappearance was reported and the case was closed after local authorities failed to find the airliner.
+The mysterious vanishing was reported and the case was closed after local authorities failed to find the airliner.
 The puzzling disappearance rocked the world again as the plane landed 47 years later in December 1993, not in Havana but at the airport of Bogota, Colombia.

 36 human skeletons, warm coffee cups, lit cigarettes Old Gold brand and newspapers dated 21.09.1946 and whose ink smelled as they had been printed out the day before, all these “things” were found on board the ghost aircraft of type Lockheed Constellation L-049/149.

 This case ranks as one of the greatest mysteries in aviation history.
 No one can explain how the plane disappeared in 1946 and reappeared in 1993 before making a perfect landing on an airport runway with only skeletons aboard.

 Herman Guevara was the leader of a very large group of scientists whose mission was to shed light on the mystery.
 In turn, the stunned investigator, said he could not explain what happened and how it was possible for an airplane to land without any living crew member on board.

 “The only thing I can tell you is that the plane took off at the airport in Rio de Janeiro on September 21, 1946 and went missing during its flight.
 Over 47 years, the same plane lands at another airport in South America, and no one can explain what happened meantime.
 How a plane carrying only skeletons on board made the landing, only God knows!
 The 36 passengers including crew of four took off after all regulations,” said the aviation expert shortly after investigation.